 Today I want to draw your attention to something very significant, very extraordinary.
 On the first page of your Young Women Personal Progress book, you will find these words: "You are a beloved daughter of Heavenly Father, prepared to come to the earth at this particular time for a sacred and glorious purpose."
-1 for you is so great that He has granted you this earthly life as a precious gift of "once upon a time," complete with your own true story of adventure, trial, and opportunities for greatness, nobility, courage, and love.
-And, most glorious of all, He offers you a gift beyond price and comprehension.
-Heavenly Father offers to you the greatest gift of all-eternal life-and the opportunity and infinite blessing of your own "happily ever after."

 Sisters, those words are true!
 They are not made up in a fairy tale!
 Isn't it remarkable to know that our eternal Heavenly Father knows you, hears you, watches over you, and loves you with an infinite love?
-In fact, His love
+In fact, His love helpfulness, you improve not only the world around you but also the world within you."